bellmann-engineering/python_demos/install_notebook.md

 # Installing Jupyter Notebook on Windows

-In this tutorial, we'll guide you through the process of installing Jupyter Notebook on a Windows system where Python is already installed.
+This shows the process of installing Jupyter Notebook on a Windows system where Python is already installed.

 ## Step 1: Open a Command Prompt or PowerShell